 - Check out hotel options in the Darling Harbour area here

-You can also book an Airbnb in these areas too if you prefer.
+You can also book a VRBO in Sydney Harbour area too if you prefer.

 Sydney was the port that we started and ended our trip with for this specific cruise.
 So be sure to either schedule sometime before your cruise or after your cruise to enjoy some time in Sydney.

 When approaching Vanuatu you will be treated with a breathtaking view of the island that will mesmerize you.
 The bright turquoise water, with lush tropical trees that line the beaches.
 Small boats and sailboats scattered along the coastline.
 We couldn’t wait to go explore this island!